-We welcome nominations from suitably qualified candidates from all sections of the community, but would particularly be interested to hear from women and individuals from ethnic minority groups.
+We welcome nominations from suitably qualified candidates from all sections of society, and would particularly be interested to hear from underrepresented groups including women and individuals from ethnic minority groups.

 Nominations for new Council members are sought each year between August and October.
 The elections are held as part of the AGM which takes place in late November (or sometimes December).

 Nominations for Council members/officers can be sent by email, or posted.
 In the case of email the member putting themselves forward, their proposer and seconder must be paid up members and the emails should come from their registered email address in order to avoid delays.
 Postal forms should be signed and carry the contact details of the nominee, their proposer and seconder.

 Nomination letters/emails must clearly state the name of the person standing for Council.

 The nominee, proposer and seconder must be paid-up members.
 In order to eliminate any unintended implication of favoritism, Council has voluntarily agreed not to propose or second nominations and this also applies to staff.

 Applicants will normally be requested to provide an election statement of around 180 words, together with a head and shoulders photograph, which will be included in the AGM papers.
 They will normally be expected to give a short presentation at the AGM and answer any questions members may have, which may probe their experience and contribution they intend to make.